Debra Larson, PhD, PE

 - MS Civil Engineering 1981

-Debra graduated from Michigan Tech with a bachelor’s degree in Civil Engineering in 1978 and followed it up with a master’s degree in civil engineering in 1981.
+Larson graduated from Michigan Tech with a Bachelor’s Degree in Civil Engineering in 1978 and followed it up with a Master’s Degree in Civil Engineering in 1981.
 She hails from Ishpeming and is fond of her Yooper roots.

-As a student, she was a member of the Society for Women Engineers, the American Society of Civil Engineers, Chi Epsilon Honor Fraternity, Blue Key and the Graduate Student Council.
-She was also involved in Husky athletics as a member of the Ski and Volleyball teams.
+As a student, Larson was a member of the Society for Women Engineers, the American Society of Civil Engineers, Chi Epsilon Honor Fraternity, Blue Key and the Graduate Student Council.
+She was also involved in Husky athletics as a member of the ski and volleyball teams.

-Debra has received numerous awards and recognitions throughout her career including but not limited to: The Distinguished Achievement Award from the Arizona State University Faculty Women’s Association, 1994; the Boeing Outstanding Educator Award for Design4Practice: Engineering Design through the Curriculum at NAU, 1999; Outstanding Teacher Award, Pacific Southwest Section of American Society of Engineering Educators, 1999; Dean’s Award, Northern Arizona University College of Engineering & Technology, 1999; the Arizona Society of Civil Engineers, Distinguished Service Award (2008) and Presidents Award (2006).
+Larson has received numerous awards and recognitions throughout her career including but not limited to: Lifetime Member to the American Society of Civil Engineers (2022); Distinguished Civil Engineering Alumni Award (2018) and Distinguished Achievement Award (1994) from Arizona State University; Distinguished Service Award (2008) and Presidents Award (2006) from the Arizona Society of Civil Engineers; the Boeing Outstanding Educator Award for Design4Practice: Engineering Design through the Curriculum at NAU, 1999; and Outstanding Teacher Award, Pacific Southwest Section of American Society of Engineering Educators, 1999.